Minister Azmin should explain meeting with opposition lawmakers, says PKR president Anwar

 There have been calls for Dr Mahathir to step down and hand over to Mr Anwar after Pakatan Harapan (PH) was soundly defeated in last weekend’s Tanjung Piai by-election.

-READ: Pakatan Harapan must make 'drastic changes' to stay in power: Malaysian Home Affairs Minister
+READ: Pakatan Harapan must make 'drastic changes' to stay in power, says Malaysian Home Affairs Minister

 READ: Commentary - A multiracial Malaysian agenda is not only necessary.
 It is desirable